simonhp66/bacterialbomb/README.md

 ## Installation and usage

-The package is made up of two python file.
+The package is made up of two python files.
 The main file is called bacterialbomb.py and there is an associated file called particlemove.py.

-The model can be run at the command line.
+The model runs best at the command line.
 You will need to be connected to the web (for scraping the data).
 There is a GUI with instructions.

 There are three options in the GUI.
 You can choose the number of particles.
 You can select the windspeed and you can select the surface that the particles land on (either a flat plain or a contoured surface).
 There is a Help drop down list concerning these three options.

-The model doesnt run well in Spyder due to the GUI and the plots.
+The model doesn't run well in Spyder due to the GUI and the plots.
 If you wish to try this the Tools/Prefences/Ipython console/Graphics needs to be set to TKinter.

 ## Jupyter Notebook